 Whether you are a traditional student or not, logistics may be one of your biggest concerns for going through with higher education.

 You will have to decide which school to attend, how you’re going to get there, and whether you will be able to live nearby.
+For example, if you are planning on being in the medical field, you more than likely have looked into Medicine entry requirements as well as the best colleges/universities you want to go to that will support your medical career so you are doing the best for yourself.

 If these things are holding you back, you can consider more flexible options such as enrolling in online classes.